NiiV3AU/YMU/README.md

 # YMU
 >[!NOTE]
+> **NEXT** in `v1.0.3` ↦ **TBA**
+>
+> **NEW** im `v1.0.2` ↦ Changelog of YimMenu in Download/Update-Tab
+>
 > **NEW** in `v1.0.1` ↦ Injection in the new Inject-Tab
->
-> **NEXT** in `v1.0.2` ↦ View the Changelog of YimMenu in a new Changelog-Tab

 # How it Works
-When you start YMU you are greeted with a modern looking GUI that displays four tabs, Download, Update, SHA256 and Inject.
-You can download the dll in the Download-Tab or update it in the Update-Tab.
-In the SHA256-Tab you can view the sha256 of the local file and open the github release page of YimMenu to compare both strings with each other.
-The new Inject-Tab provides a button which injects the YimMenu.
+When you start YMU you are greeted with a modern looking GUI that displays two tabs, Download/Update and Inject.
+You can download or update the dll in the Download/Update-Tab.
+The Inject-Tab provides a button which injects the YimMenu.
+Also you find clickables labels in the Tabs that provides more information or even the Changelog of YimMenu.
 >[!WARNING]
 > Use this project for educational purposes only and use it at your own risk.